Skip to main content

 • An Object: represents an entity in the system.
 Users' relationships to it can be define through relationship tuples and the authorization model

-• A Relationship Tuple: a grouping consisting of a user, a relation and an object stored in Okta FGA
+• A Relationship Tuple: a grouping consisting of a user, a relation and an object stored in Auth0 FGA

-If we want to have every employee of a type company have a reader relationship with a particular object of type document (in this case document:planning), we need to add a tuple like so:
+The following Relationship Tuple assigns ever employee of a type company a reader relationship with a particular object of type document, in this case document:planning):

 [// Every employee in the company can read document:planning